cytopia/devilbox/README.md

 [![Build Status](https://travis-ci.org/cytopia/devilbox.svg?branch=master)](https://travis-ci.org/cytopia/devilbox) ![Tag](https://img.shields.io/github/tag/cytopia/devilbox.svg) [![type](https://img.shields.io/badge/type-Docker-orange.svg)](https://www.docker.com/) [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 The devilbox is a modern and highly customizable alternative for [XAMPP](https://www.apachefriends.org).
-It is based on `docker-compose` with presets for all kinds of versions for webservers, database servers and php.
+It is based on `docker-compose` with presets for all kinds of versions for webservers, database servers and PHP.

 Configuration is not necessary, as everything is pre-setup with mass virtual hosting.